 You will love this salad, as it's a great recipe to whip up all year round.
 Warm, with classic Moroccan flavours; a comforting blend of spices, as well as fresh and zingy notes.
 Making it perfect salad for both a winter dinner and summer BBQ's.
 Simple to prepare and most elements can be prepped ahead (our favourite kind of dish)!
+If you love the sound of this salad, you will also love our Orange and fennel salad!

 - Lamb - you can either buy a lamb rack and cut into cutlets or purchase cutlets.
 You can also substitute the cutlets with lamb chops.